-- 18.1 Investigate options for full time councillors in NSW. - 18.2 Fund ongoing councillor professional development. - 18.3 Repeal s242A of the LG Act so that the Local Government Remuneration Tribunal (LGRT) is able to determine fair and reasonable fees for councillors and mayors, unfettered by the Public Sector Wages Policy (and the LGRT to determine the maximum permissible remuneration increase for councillors and mayors while the NSW Public Sector Wages Policy still applies) - 18.4 Amend s241 of the LG Act to remove reference to maximum and minimum fees payable, so that the LGRT determines the actual annual remuneration for councillors and mayors. - 18.5 Amend s240(1) of the LG Act to include councils' financial position and/or performance as additional criteria that the LGRT must have regard to when determining categories for councils and mayors. - 18.6 Legislate to require compulsory superannuation payment to councillors and mayors at the rate equivalent to the rate set out in the Superannuation Guarantee (Administration) Act 1992 (Cth). - 18.7 Require all councils, county councils and Joint Organisations to have personal accident insurance cover for all councillors while performing their functions, equivalent to the level of insurance employees receive under NSW workers' compensation legislation.
+- 18.1 Investigate options for full time councillors in NSW. - 18.2 Fund ongoing councillor professional development. - 18.3 Repeal s242A of the LG Act so that the Local Government Remuneration Tribunal (LGRT) is able to determine fair and reasonable fees for councillors and mayors, unfettered by the Public Sector Wages Policy (and the LGRT to determine the maximum permissible remuneration increase for councillors and mayors while the NSW Public Sector Wages Policy still applies). - 18.4 Amend s241 of the LG Act to remove reference to maximum and minimum fees payable, so that the LGRT determines the actual annual remuneration for councillors and mayors.

+- 18.5 Amend s240(1) of the LG Act to include councils' financial position and/or performance as additional criteria that the LGRT must have regard to when determining categories for councils and mayors. - 18.6 Consider dedicated remuneration for deputy mayors, in recognition of increasing deputy mayoral duties. - 18.7 Legislate to require compulsory superannuation payment to councillors and mayors at the rate equivalent to the rate set out in the Superannuation Guarantee (Administration) Act 1992 (Cth). - 18.8 Require all councils, county councils and Joint Organisations to have personal accident insurance cover for all councillors while performing their functions, equivalent to the level of insurance employees receive under NSW workers' compensation legislation.

-19. Strong and Inclusive Communities
+19 Strong & Inclusive Communities